Paramount Studios sued over 'Top Gun' copyright - KESQ

 The movie, starring Tom Cruise, was initially set for a July 2019 release but faced numerous delays and is currently sitting atop the domestic box office for the second week in a row.

-CNN has reached to Paramount for comment, as well as to attorneys for Shosh and Yuval Yonay.
+CNN has reached out to attorneys for Shosh and Yuval Yonay for comment.

 The-CNN-Wire